 Essentially, it is an MOT for the electrics in your buy to let properties.
-It is an in-depth inspection which covers all electrical outlets, wiring and units and grades them against a national standard.
+It is an in-depth inspection that covers all electrical outlets, wiring and units and grades them against a national standard.
 A qualified electrician must complete it.

-The new legislation, which makes the inspection and certification a legal requirement, is designed to help protect your tenants, your property and surrounding properties from danger, such as electrical fires which can be caused by out-dated or faulty wiring.
+The new legislation, which makes the inspection and certification a legal requirement, is designed to help protect your tenants, your property and surrounding properties from danger, such as electrical fires which can be caused by outdated or faulty wiring.

 How do EICR’s work?

 A suitably qualified electrician must complete the inspection.
 If the inspector finds any faults in your buy to let property, they will code them 1-3:

 C1: Immediate action is required as the fault poses a likely risk of injury.
 The fault needs to be fixed or made safe immediately by the inspecting electrician.

 C2: The fault is ‘potentially dangerous’ and needs to be fixed urgently.
 The inspecting electrician can issue a quote for the work but will need to return soon to complete it.

 C3: The issue is deemed safe; however, improvements are recommended.
 A C3 fault is the only code you can have on an EICR report and still pass.

 If an inspection flags up issues that need addressing, you are required (as a landlord) to arrange to fix them.
 Failure to rectify the identified faults within 28 days can result in the local authority organising emergency work on your behalf, for which you will have to foot the bill!

 Furthermore, failure to complete an EICR before the beginning of a new tenancy can now land you with a £30,000 fine from your local authority!